FusionAuth/fusionauth-site/site/_posts/2020-05-06-using-java-to-manage-fusionauth.md

 ---
 layout: blog-post
 title: Using Java to manage FusionAuth
-description: How to use Java to manager users, applications and more with FusionAuth
+description: How to use Java to manage users, applications and more with FusionAuth
 author: Alfrick Opidi
 image: blogs/fusionauth-example-angular/oauth-angular-fusionauth.png
 category: blog
 excerpt_separator: "<!--more-->"
 ---

 FusionAuth allows developers to simplify authentication, authorization, and user management tasks in their applications.
 One of the greatest benefits of this innovative identity solution is that it can be integrated with any programming language, platform, or anything else.

-So, it doesn't matter if your preferred language is [Python](https://fusionauth.io/blog/2019/10/01/implementing-fusionauth-python), [Node.js](https://fusionauth.io/blog/2019/02/19/easy-integration-fusionauth-nodejs), [PHP](https://fusionauth.io/blog/2020/03/26/how-to-integrate-fusionauth-with-php), you can use FusionAuth to take your authentication capabilities to the next level.
+So, if your preferred language is [Python](https://fusionauth.io/blog/2019/10/01/implementing-fusionauth-python), [Node.js](https://fusionauth.io/blog/2019/02/19/easy-integration-fusionauth-nodejs), [PHP](https://fusionauth.io/blog/2020/03/26/how-to-integrate-fusionauth-with-php), or anything else, you can use FusionAuth to take your authentication capabilities to the next level.

-In this tutorial, we're going to illustrate how to use Java to accomplish various tasks with FusionAuth, programmatically.
-More so, to speed up our development time, we'll use the FusionAuth Java client library, which comes with already-built methods that we'll use instead of building things from scratch.
+In this tutorial, we’re going to illustrate how to use Java to accomplish various tasks with FusionAuth, programmatically.
+More so, to speed up our development time, we’ll use the FusionAuth Java client library, which comes with already-built methods that we’ll use instead of building things from scratch.

 <!--more-->